 What is Attendance Allowance?

-If you're deaf or have hearing loss, you may be able to claim Attendance Allowance if you need help or support to communicate, or if you have care or supervision needs because you have other disabilities.
+If you are deaf or have hearing loss, you may be able to claim Attendance Allowance if you need to help to communicate with other people.
+This counts as personal care.

 How much is Attendance Allowance?

 Attendance Allowance is paid at one of two rates – lower or higher – depending on how much help you need.

 The weekly rates from April 2018 are:

 - lower rate: £57.30

 - higher rate: £85.60.